 Somerset Historical Society, 274 High Street

-This historical society and museum has interesting details about the farming community that existed in Somerset and information about notable people who lived in the town.
+This historical society and museum has fascinating details about the farming community that existed in Somerset and information about notable people who lived in the town.
+They have themed rooms dedicated to different aspects of old Somerset life, such as the Military room, the Indian Room and the Hathaway Room.
 Museum hours are Saturdays from 9 a.m. to12 p.m. and Thursday evenings 6 to 8 p.m., by appointment only.
 The historical society’s flea market is open every third Saturday.
 Check their website for a calendar of events including visiting speakers, townofsomerset.org/somerset-historical-society

 Pierce Beach and Playground, South Street

 This town-owned and operated beach on the Taunton River was voted as a “Wild and Scenic” river by Congress.
-It also has a playground for children featuring its famed “big red slide,” basketball court, walking trails, little league field, volleyball court and a snack bar.
+There is also a playground for children featuring its famous “big red slide,” basketball court, walking trails, little league field, volleyball court and a snack bar.
 There are concerts here during the summer.
-The beach also has picnic benches and cookout grates as well as lifeguards on duty.
+The beach also has picnic benches and cookout grates as well as lifeguards on duty (11-5 on weekdays and 11-6 on weekends and holidays).
 Residents of the area pay $5 per day while non-residents pay $8 for the day passes.
+Seasonal passes are also available at $50 per resident and $100 for non-residents.
 Dogs are not allowed on the beach or the playground.
-Visit http://www.townofsomerset.org/playground-recreation/pages/pierce-beach-playground for more information.
+Visit townofsomerset.org/playground-recreation/pages/pierce-beach-playground for more information.

-Somerset Creamery, two locations on Route 6 and County Street
+Somerset Creamery, three locations on Route 6, County Street and Route 28A

-This family-owned creamery has been operating for almost 80 years since 1937.
+This family-owned creamery has been operating for over 80 years.
 It prides itself on rich, homemade ice cream made the old-fashioned way.
-Victor and Mary Spanick founded Somerset Creamery.
+Victor and Mary Spanick founded Somerset Creamery in 1937.
 Their first store was called Creamrich and was located on County Street in Somerset.
 During World War II, Victor Spanick halted production so he could serve in the war.

-But he returned to open a shop in his town called the Milk Can.
-Housed in a building shaped like a milk bottle, this was a Somerset landmark for years.
-Somerset Creamery is known for its Cranberry Bog Ice Cream, a unique creation consisting of craisins, walnuts and dark chocolate mixed in a cranberry based ice cream.
+He returned after the war to open a shop in his town called the Milk Can.
+This building was shaped like a milk bottle and was a Somerset landmark for years.
+A popular in-house flavor Somerset Creamery is known for its Cranberry Bog Ice Cream, a unique concoction consisting of craisins, walnuts and dark chocolate mixed in a cranberry based ice cream.
 It also serves waffle cones, sundaes, frappes and floats.

-The Somerset Music Department became notable under the leadership of Dr. Robert Perry in the late 1960s, earning the nickname “Musictown.”
+The Somerset Music Department became prominent under the leadership of Dr. Robert Perry in the late 1960s, earning the nickname “Musictown.”
 This was also the time the annual celebration of Musictown in the month of October began.
-The Musictown celebration includes a Kiddies’ Day (when the kids come march with the marching band), a King and Queen Judging Day, Concert Night, Pops Night, The Musictown Ball, and finally concludes with the Musictown Festival Grand Day.
+The Musictown celebration includes the King and Queen Judging, a time in the beginning for students to submit essays to possibly be elected as king and queen, The Musictown Ball where the contestants for the king and queen spot are invited and the King and Queen are crowned, Kiddies Day where children learn how to march in a marching band, Pops Night and finally concludes with the Musictown Festival Grand Day.
 The final day starts with field show presentations by the invited bands and the Somerset “Blue Raider” Marching Band.
-For more information, visit http://www.somersetmusic.org/
+For more information, visit friendsofmusic1972.org/musictown-festival.html

 Village Waterfront Park, 274 Main Street